 Moving further north you arrive in La Cruz de Huanacaxtle, a smaller town, that has changed its profile quite a bit since the Riviera Nayarit Marina was installed there, there are a number of great little restaurants, the local beach, La Manzanilla is very good too.

-Between La Cruz and Punta Mita there are only a few condo developments and some nice beaches, like Destiladeras.
+Between La Cruz and Punta Mita there are only a few condo developments and some nice beaches, like Destiladeras Beach.

-This area is a purpose built tourist destination, á la Cancun, so there is no downtown, no church, no city square, just hotels, resorts, golf courses, two marinas, condos, villas and a few malls and other services that have opened to cover the needs of the local inhabitants and the visitors.
+This area is a purpose-built tourist destination, somewhat like Cancun, so there is no downtown area, no church, no city square, just hotels, resorts, golf courses, two marinas, condos, villas, a few malls and other services that have opened to cover the needs of the local citizens and visitors.

-This area is more for the all-inclusive fans, where you mostly stay at the resort, get a tan, relax and eat-drink to your heart’s desire.
+The area is better known for the all-inclusive options, where you mostly stay at the resort, get a tan, relax and eat-drink to your heart’s desire.

-There’s always the chance to jump into Puerto Vallarta or Bucerías, but it’ll be a once or twice happening as it’s a bit of a distance, especially if you want to save and take a bus.
+There’s always the chance to jump into Puerto Vallarta or go north to Bucerias, but it’ll be a once or twice happening as it’s a bit far away, especially if you want to save and take a bus.

-The beach in Nuevo Vallarta is very nice, wide and great sand and the waves are not too rough, so it’s also recommended for families with pre-teen kids, even with teen kids that are not too rowdy, there's a lot to do here too, and the malls that are close by will help them get something else done than just sit in front of their portable “cuckoo” machines (you know, iPads, Nintendo DS's and so on).
+The beach in Nuevo Vallarta is very nice, wide, with great soft sand and the waves are not too rough (most of the time), so it’s also recommended for families with pre-teen kids, even with teen kids that are not too rowdy.
+There’s a lot to do here too, biking, banana boats, parasailing, water skis and other aquatic activities, plus the malls that are close by will give them something else to do other than sit hypnotized in front of their portable “cuckoo” machines (you know: iPads, Smartphones and so on).

 Now we are in Puerto Vallarta, though the Marina is not walking distance from downtown Puerto Vallarta, it’s close enough and well connected that you won’t hesitate so much in grabbing a taxi or a local bus to go there.

-Many of the hotels open their doors to the spring breakers, so the Marina area is definitively a place with a bit more noise, more “action” that caters more to a variety of clients.
-You’ll find the very luxy hotels, like the CasaMagna Marriott or Casa Velas more for the older crowd or the Velas Vallarta and Meliá, more for the younger couples, some with kids.
+Many of the hotels open their doors to spring breakers, so the Marina area is definitively a place with a bit more noise, more “action” that caters more to a variety of clients.
+You’ll find very luxurious hotels, like the CasaMagna Marriott or Casa Velas more for the adult crowd or the Velas Vallarta and Meliá, more for the younger couples, some with kids.

 Besides the Marina and the boats you can take from here into the bay, this area doesn’t have much more to offer than food, hotels and the golf course.

 The hotel zone starts off around the harbor area, where you’ll find the cruise ships and the Galería Mall beside the local Walmart and SAM’s Club.
-There are many hotels in this area, from the most humble two stars up to luxurious 5-star hotel/resorts.
+There are many hotels in this area, from the most humble two-star up to luxurious 5-star hotel/resorts.

-Pitillal is close by, if you are interested in learning how real Mexicans live, a small town with its plaza, that has been overrun by PV’s growth.
+Pitillal is close by, if you are interested in learning how real Mexicans live, a small town with its plaza, that has been engulfed by PV’s growth.

 There are a few important nightlife options in the area, as well as some of the top restaurants too, so you are not far from it all.

-Main attractions: the Malecon, the Guadalupe Parish, the plaza and amphitheater, the hills and Gringo Gulch, Isla Río Cuale and the bridge from Gringo Gulch to the island, the various Flea markets, the Naval Museum, the side streets.
+Main attractions: the Malecon, the Guadalupe Parish, the plaza, Los Arcos, the Seahorse statue and amphitheatre, the hills and Gringo Gulch, Isla Río Cuale and the bridge from Gringo Gulch to the island, the various Flea markets, the Naval Museum, the side streets.

-Main attractions: Los Muertos beach, the pier, Olas Altas, the Isla Cuale and the Farmer’s Market (Nov.-May).
+Main attractions: Los Muertos beach, the Los Muertos pier, Olas Altas street, lots of restaurants, bars and nightlife options, the Isla Cuale and the Farmer’s Market (November to May).

-Want to be in the middle of it all, here and downtown are the places to stay.
+Want to be in the middle of it all, Old Vallarta and downtown PV are the best places to stay at.

-The South zone is a bit like the North zone, it’s a bit far from it all, transport helps you come into town, but it’s not something you’ll do so often, so you tend to stay in the resorts and hotels.
+The South zone is somewhat like the North zone, it’s a bit far from it all, transport helps you get into town, but it’s not something you’ll do so often, so you tend to stay at the resorts and hotels more than you’d maybe like.
 There are some very exclusive condo developments in this area too.